 - Cook lasagna noodles in well-salted water according to directions; rinse and set in cool water.
 If using no-boil noodles, do not cook.

-- After squash is cooked, reduce oven temp to 375.
+- After the squash is cooked, reduce oven temp to 375.
 Grease a deep 9×13 inch casserole pan.

-- In a large stainless bowl mash the squash (can have small lumps for texture) then use hand mixer to blend in stock and sage-butter mixture; mix well.
+- In a large stainless bowl mash the squash (can have small lumps for texture) then use a hand mixer to blend in stock and sage-butter mixture; mix well.